Kids' Haven Lynchburg

 Our Family Group Nights are held on the 1st and 3rd Monday evenings, September through May, from 6:00 to 7:30 p.m. at St. John’s Episcopal Church.
 Families enjoy a meal provided by community volunteers before attending age-specific groups for grief support activities.
 Adults also have the opportunity to participate in a group while the children meet.

-In addition, we instituted a “WarmLine,” a non-crisis phone line, to support families, guidance counselors, teachers, and anyone seeking resources to support a grieving child.
+In 2021, we instituted the “WarmLine,” a non-crisis phone line, to support families, guidance counselors, teachers, and anyone seeking resources to support a grieving child.
 You may reach us at 434.845.4072.
 Our thanks to The Al Stroobants Foundation for their vital “WarmLine” support.

-Our three-day Grief Support Camp for children ages 5 to 14 will be held at Camp Kum-Ba-Yah from July 23 to July 25.
+Our fifth annual three-day Grief Support Camp for children ages 5 to 15 will be held at Camp Kum-Ba-Yah from July 22 to July 24, 2025.
 Campers will have the opportunity to express their feelings and memories of loved ones through fun activities and crafts.
-Our thanks to Greater Lynchburg Community Foundation which has underwritten our camp every year.
+Our thanks to the Greater Lynchburg Community Foundation which has underwritten our camp every year.

-Our grief support school groups have resumed in the local school districts which include Lynchburg City, Campbell, Amherst, and Bedford County schools.
+We offer grief support school groups in the local school districts which include Lynchburg City, Campbell, Amherst, and Bedford Counties.
 Our devoted and trained facilitators work alongside the schools’ guidance counselors.
+If your child’s school does not have a group, please contact your school’s guidance office and we will work with them to set up a group.

-We are so honored to have received the 2024 $5,000 Stuart J. Turille Youth Philanthropy grant through the Greater Lynchburg Community Foundation.
-We will use this grant to develop a new program: Tools for Schools.
+In 2024, Kids’ Haven received the Stuart J. Turille Youth Philanthropy grant through the Greater Lynchburg Community Foundation.
+We are using this grant to develop a new program: Tools for Schools.
 This program will provide resources for students, teachers, and staff on how best to support a grieving child.

 Kids’ Haven services are offered free of charge.
 We rely on the generosity of our community –individuals, foundations, and companies.
 For stories, photos, and more information, please explore the Kids’ Haven website and contact us at: director@kidshavenlynchburg.org.